 The PathPing command is restricted to Windows users only for usage.
 The command can be run in Powershell or from the command prompt.
 To open up your command prompt, commence as follows.

-- Use shortcut Windows Key+ R to open up your device’s run window.
+1. Use the shortcut Windows Key+ R to open your device’s run window.

-- Finally, press ‘Enter,’ and a black terminal will show up.
+3. Finally, press ‘Enter,’ and a black terminal will appear.
 This is where you will execute the Pathping command.

 Once done, press ‘Enter.’
-Now, depending upon the number of hops between you and the destination, this process could take some time.
+Depending on the number of hops between you and the destination, this process could take some time.
 The command will start by tracing the router.
 It will show you all nodes on the route.
-Just this information is highly useful in understanding where the issue lies.
+Just this information is beneficial in understanding where the issue lies.
 For example, the problem could lie within a firewall.

-Once it finishes tracing, it will commence calculating the latency and packet loss for all hops on the route.
+Once it finishes tracing, it will calculate the latency and packet loss for all hops on the route.
 This is a highly time-consuming process.
-Therefore, if you do not require this information, use shortcut Ctrl + C to cancel it.
+Therefore, if you do not require this information, use the shortcut Ctrl + C to cancel it.

 See Also: DHCP lookup failed Error – How to solve it?